Shiyang-He/genomic.region.coverage/README.md

 script to count other bam files, you will need to know which genomic reference is used and download its genome.size file, or use samtools to generate it from genome.fasta file.
-To find out which reference was used, use the command: samtools view -H input.bam , you will see the genomic build info.
+To find out which reference was used, use the command:

+        samtools view -H input.bam

-The idea is to give a short coverage report and a pie chart to show how well the overall sequencing depth is.
+The idea here is to give a short coverage report and a pie chart to show how well the overall sequencing depth is.
 The coverage report tells how deep the sequencing is and how well the genomic region is been sequenced.
 Also include the option to generate browsable track files (bedgraph/bigwig).

 If you give a region, a bed, or a gene, I will only compute coverage in that region and draw the track picture to show how the sequencing depth is in that region.
+This is useful if you did sequencing and want to find out how well some gene or region is sequenced.
 Bedgraph/bigwig files can be loaded into a IGV browser or UCSC genome browser to see the sequencing depth in whichever gene or region.
 See these two pages to learn more: https://genome.ucsc.edu/goldenPath/help/bedgraph.html